 While the Central Board of Direct Taxes has attempted to clarify various aspects in respect of the VsV scheme, there are several interpretation issues that are still unclear illustratively involving MAT credit, interplay of tax liability under normal provisions and MAT, covered issues for the purposes of the VsV scheme etc. Additionally, several practical challenges needs to be addressed in terms of eligibility of case under the VsV scheme, quantification of disputed tax, impact of multiple appeals for the same year etc. The resolution plan also needs to be strategized considering the technical merits, potential tax payouts and practical/ implementation related aspects.
 In this context, it is imperative for the taxpayers to have clarity to take a conscious and well-informed "Go" or "No-go" decision.

-In the above backdrop, FICCI and Dhruva Advisors invites you to participate in a discussion, wherein Dhruva Partners shall share their practical insights, including case studies dealing with certain interesting and peculiar issues while implementing the resolution plan and their experience of dealing with the regulators under the VsV scheme.
+In the above backdrop, FICCI and Dhruva Advisors organised a webinar, wherein Dhruva Partners shared their practical insights, including case studies dealing with certain interesting and peculiar issues while implementing the resolution plan and their experience of dealing with the regulators under the VsV scheme.